IZODI/rkhouseCSPM/README.md

     ^example -- shows an example of an input
     ^commands -- shows the commands
-    ^raidcp -- show the raid cp of specified mon
+    ^raidcp -- show the raid cp of specified mon ^spawn -- adds spawn of specified pokemon to map.
+Timer set to 15 minutes as it is unknown.

 ## Made by @rkhous#1447